Tool Introduction

 mmol/L = mg/dL / 18.0182

-This tool internally uses precise conversion coefficients for calculations to ensure the accuracy of the results.
+This tool uses precise conversion coefficients internally to ensure the accuracy of the results.

 How to Use

-- Select Conversion Direction: The tool interface provides two input fields: "British Standard (mmol/L)" and "American Standard (mg/dL)".
-You can choose either one as your input as needed.
+- Select Conversion Direction: The tool interface provides two input boxes, "British Standard (mmol/L)" and "American Standard (mg/dL)".
+You can choose either one as input according to your needs.

-- Enter Blood Glucose Value: Type the corresponding blood glucose value into the input field of the unit you wish to convert from.
-For example, if you want to convert mmol/L to mg/dL, enter the value in the "British Standard" input field.
+- Enter Blood Glucose Value: In the input box of the unit you wish to convert, type the corresponding blood glucose value.
+For example, if you want to convert mmol/L to mg/dL, enter the value in the "British Standard" input box.

-- View Conversion Result: After you enter a value, the tool will automatically calculate and display the result in the other unit's input field in real-time.
-No need to click any buttons; the conversion result appears instantly.
+- View Conversion Result: After you enter a value, the tool will automatically calculate and display it in the other unit's input box in real-time.
+No need to click any buttons, the conversion result is presented instantly.

 - Input Parameter Format: Please ensure that the input is a pure number, supporting integers and decimals.

-- Output Result Format: The converted blood glucose value will be displayed as a pure number in the corresponding unit's input field, making it easy for you to copy or view.
+- Output Result Format: The converted blood glucose value will be displayed as a pure number in the corresponding unit input box, making it easy for you to copy or view directly.

 Frequently Asked Questions